 The relatively low prevalence of HIV infection among the younger, predominantly non-injecting users of psychoactive substances increases the relevance of HIV prevention interventions (including PrEP) in this population.
-HIV testing in the group has prevention effect and also certain potential for HIV detection.
-HIV testing among people who start experimenting with high-risk behaviours (proxy KPs) becomes more relevant, as the well-established KPs become well covered by testing interventions.
+HIV testing in this group has a prevention effect and a certain potential for HIV detection.
+HIV testing among people who start experimenting with high-risk behaviours (proxy KPs) becomes more relevant as established KPs become well covered by testing interventions.

-Sexualised drug use (such as chemsex), that is the use of psychoactive substances to improve or otherwise modify sexual experience, is prevalent among non-injecting users.
+Sexualised drug use (chemsex), the use of psychoactive substances to improve or otherwise modify sexual experience, is prevalent among non-injecting users.
 There is evidence that the use of psychoactive substances in sexual contexts is associated with less safe patterns of sexual behaviour, including increased likelihood of group sex and reduced use of condoms.

 Efforts aimed at nurturing the culture of psychoactive substance use and harm reduction require certain liberalisation of societal attitudes towards the use of psychoactive substances, including among law enforcement.
-The development of drug checking services will challenge and change the law enforcement practices and expand the spectrum of responses to possession of psychoactive substances (depending on the type of substance, the amount, presence or lack of intention to sell, the age of the person etc.).
+The development of drug checking services will challenge and change law enforcement practices and expand the spectrum of responses to possession of psychoactive substances (depending on the type of substance, the amount, intention to sell, the age of the person, etc.).
 Decriminalisation of drug use is one of the main conditions for further development and scaleup of harm reduction programmes, as well as for any significant expansion of access to HIV treatment for people who use drugs.
 Harm reduction education and services for recreational users contribute to more nuanced and objective understanding of substance use and associated phenomena among healthcare specialists, law enforcement personnel and the public, thus forming more appropriate societal attitude and enabling legislative improvements required to achieve decriminalisation of substance users thus removing one of the most significant barriers of access to services for PWUD.

-Development of harm reduction interventions targeting recreational substance users opens the opportunities to effectively study and monitor recreational drug scene, supply strategic information required for further development of harm reduction interventions, more effective outreach work, and expediently respond to new challenges posed by the dynamic drug scene.
+The development of harm reduction interventions targeting recreational substance users opens opportunities to study and monitor the recreational drug scene, acquire information required for further harm reduction interventions, develop practical outreach work, and effectively respond to new challenges posed by the dynamic drug scene.
 Studying modern nightlife culture also allows for exploring the opportunities for the diffusion of inclusivity from nightlife EDM communities to the rest of the population.

-Traditional harm reduction programmes targeting problem drug use predominantly serve older segments of PWUD population and offer information and services to people at advanced phases in their substance use, which are characterised by significant deterioration of physical and mental health, chronic diseases and poorer prognosis.
-By analogy to the early diagnosis and treatment of HIV infection, offering harm reduction information and services to people at early stages of their drug use – before health significantly deteriorates and other significant problems emerge – will bring significant benefits in prevention and care.
+Traditional harm reduction programmes targeting problem drug use predominantly serve older segments of the PWUD population and offer information and services to people at advanced phases in their substance use, characterised by significant deterioration of physical and mental health, chronic diseases and poorer prognosis.
+By analogy to the early diagnosis and treatment of HIV infection, offering harm reduction information and services to people at the early stages of their drug use – before health significantly deteriorates and other significant problems emerge – will bring significant benefits in prevention and care.

 The approach to working with the younger people who practice high risk behaviours is radically different from the approach that prevails in our work with classic KPs.
-Problem/solution focused information and service delivery may not be attractive to people at the pre-problematic phases in their lives, despite the prevalence of high-risk behaviours.
-Younger KPs (including experimenting young people actively exploring their sexuality) are not attracted by explicitly HIV or KP-focused services but can be attracted by objective, sufficiently detailed and unbiased information on their areas of interest and by the delivery of services designed to reduce the risk and harm associated with pleasure-seeking behaviours.
+Problem and solution focused information and service delivery may not be attractive to people at the pre-problematic phases in their lives, despite the prevalence of high-risk behaviours.
+Younger KPs (including experimenting young people exploring their sexuality) are not attracted by explicitly HIV or KP-focused services.
+Still, they can be attracted by objective, sufficiently detailed and unbiased information on areas of interest and by delivering services designed to reduce the risk and harm associated with pleasure-seeking behaviours.

 The methods of work with younger segments of recreational users may include the following: